Roof Batten

 The timber battens should be at least one and a half times the thickness of the cladding to ensure that they are thick enough to take the fixings where overlapping cladding panels are used.
 Again, this is a way to ensure the strength and durability of the finished project as well as ensure that the work done can keep out the elements.

-What Is The British Standard For Battens?
+What Is The British Standard For Roof Battens UK?

 BS 5534:2014 is the British Standard for roof battens and all of the roof battens for sale on our website conform to this as a matter of course.
 We sell a variety of competitively priced solutions for roofing requirements, as well as a huge range of other good quality building materials to suit any project.